 What is excess energy?

-When it is said that a food contains excess energy it means that it could lead to eating more kilojoules than your body requires.
+When it is said that food contains excess energy, it means that it could lead to eating more kilojoules than your body requires.
 When excess energy is consumed (above our daily energy needs) it gets stored as fat.
 This could increase the risk of becoming overweight or obese if not balanced with exercise.

 The food we eat contains varying amounts of energy depending on how much fat, carbohydrates, protein or alcohol it contains.
 Each gram of fat provides 37kJ in comparison to carbohydrates and proteins, which contain 16kJ and 17kJ respectively.
 Alcohol contains 27kJ/g.